AmyOlex/bibnet-google-scholar-scraper/README.md

 It should be as simple as downloading the code, and then going into the directory where you downloaded the code in terminal and typing meteor — it should just start running.
 Then point Chrome browser to http://localhost:3000 and you’ll see it.

 You’ll also have to install the chrome extension, which it should direct you to do.
+For the Chrome extension you need to install the local version, not the version on Chrome.
+Open the ‘extensions’ settings in Chrome; switch on ‘Developer mode’ (switch on the top-right), ‘Load unpacked’ from bibnet/public/bibnet_chrome_extension_testing.

 ## Results
 Three tables are provided as part of the GUI.
 I think the authors and publications speak for themselves.
 The edges table represents three